 Public interest winding up petitions and disqualification

-Sometimes, companies are threatened with a winding up order in the public interest.
+Disqualification can follow on from a public interest winding up petition.
 These are winding up petitions commenced by the Secretary of State on the grounds of trying to protect the public from a type of wrongdoing.
 They are by their nature very serious applications.

 Not only can we help defend the winding up petition proceedings but also any disqualification proceedings and claims by insolvency practitioners which inevitably follow if the company is in fact wound up in the public interest.